 Making Tax Digital (MTD) 2025 is a UK government initiative aimed at modernising the tax system.
-It requires businesses and self-employed individuals to keep digital records and submit tax returns using MTD-compatible software.
-While MTD for VAT is already in effect, MTD for Income Tax Self Assessment (ITSA) is coming soon.
-UK businesses need to prepare now to avoid disruptions or penalties.
+It requires businesses and self-employed individuals to keep digital records and submit tax returns using Making Tax Digital–compliant accounting software.
+While Making Tax Digital for VAT is already in effect, MTD for Income Tax Self Assessment (ITSA) is coming soon.
+UK businesses need to prepare now to avoid disruptions, penalties, and last-minute compliance issues.

 Who Must Comply with MTD for ITSA?